Web Design & Development Diploma Summary

 Course Description: Students use all of the knowledge gained in previous modules to create a team project.
 They develop and implement a website and implement, maintain and query a database.
 They will develop and implement grid-based transaction applications and evaluate and integrate security features.

-Course Description: Students will learn how to develop and optimize a professional resume to put forward for employers.
-Additional support in job search, interviewing, and other professional skills is provided to ensure students have the best possible career transition prospects.
+Course Description: Students work with a professional career counsellor to develop and optimize a professional resume to put forward for employers.
+Additional support in job searching, interview techniques, and other career transition skills are offered to ensure students have the best possible work prospects.